-The consolidated financial statements for the year ended 31 March 2020 have been audited by Deloitte Touche Tohmatsu ("Deloitte").
-Deloitte shall retire in the forthcoming AGM and, being eligible, offer themselves for re-appointment.
-A resolution for the re-appointment of Deloitte as auditor of the Company will be proposed at the AGM.
+The consolidated financial statements for the year ended 31 March 2021 have been audited by Moore Stephens CPA Limited ("Moore").
+Moore shall retire in the forthcoming AGM and, being eligible, offer themselves for re-appointment.
+The re-appointment of Moore has been recommended by the Audit Committee.
+A resolution for the re-appointment of Moore as auditor of the Company will be proposed at the AGM.

-The Audit Committee has reviewed the audited results of the Group for the year ended 31 March 2020.
+The Audit Committee has reviewed the audited results of the Group for the year ended 31 March 2021.